I mean it! It really was bad.

 I was working as a sub-contractor for a mid-sized charity on the West Coast and happened to schedule myself into the main office the week just before Christmas.
 One of the days I was there happened to be the organization’s annual employee Christmas party.

 It was a smallish office, about a dozen employees of so in-house.
-From a hand written announcement on a bulletin board I learned that the “party” was schedule for 2 p.m.
+From a handwritten announcement on a bulletin board I learned that the “party” was scheduled for 2 p.m.
 So, wanting to join in and thinking I might learn something more about the dynamics of that group, I attended.

 Everyone sat around saying nothing, so somber and depressing it was and they were.
 After about 15 minutes or so, everyone got up and went back to work.
 The director never even made an appearance; preferring to remain cloistered inside his office.